francescomambretti/stat_phys_synthetic_biodiversity/stat_phys_synthetic_biodiversity/genetic_algorithm/README.md

 - purely random selection, regardless of the fitness of the predator - option 1 The user has to choose one of them, and also has to set the value of the `alpha` parameter, which regulates the amount of purely random selection moves at each cycle (`alpha=0` means no random selection, `alpha=1` means only random selection).

-The code outputs a file called `histogram*.dat` for each generation `*`, which contains the list of the fitnesses of each of the survived predators, before the amplification process.
+The code outputs a file called `histogram*.dat` for each generation `*`, which contains the histogram of the fitnesses of each of the survived predators, before the amplification process.
+(NEW FROM V_5.0).
-The program also outputs some files named `pred_histF_cycle_*.dat` where `F` represents the fitness and `*` the cycle.
-This file contains the list of the `L`-long sequences having a fitness `F` after cycle `*`.
-This is a way to spot the emergence of dominating sequences during an evolution process.
+The code also outputs, for each cycle, the full list of the sequences with their fitness (Maximum Consecutive Overlap with the resource, ref. https://www.mdpi.com/1099-4300/24/4/458).
+The same list is also split in separate files for each MCO value.

 ************************************************************************************************************************************************

 ### Analysis

 Several scripts are provided here for analysis, in the `scripts` folder.

-- `compare_GA_experim.py`: this script compares the RSA histogram of an experimental cycle with all the corresponding histograms of all the simulated GA cycles for all the `alpha` values.
-It computes the RMS distance (Euclidean) between the simulated RSA histogram and the experimental one.
-It also performs the Kolmogorov-Smirnov test to confront the underlying distributions.
-Both quantities aim to estimate the best combination of (alpha,cycle index), so to minimize a distance in a given metrics between the GA histogram and the experimental one.
-Options for plot (one plot for each (alpha,cycle index)) are commented by default.

-- `RSA_alpha.py`: script which analyzes the effect of the alpha parameter on the RSA histogram after the GA simulation.
-In particular, plot the RSA histogram for a single chosen cycle of the algorithm and for all the alpha values specified.

-- `RSA_histo_evo.py`: plots some intermediate steps of the evolution of the RSA histogram during a GA simulation.
-Every `g` generations, the RSA histogram of all the independent simulations performed is averaged and errorbars are computed.
-As outcome, chosen a GA simulation with a given selection criterion, and for fixed `alpha`, the code outputs two plots with all the histograms superimposed, in linear and log scale.

--`compare_ga_null_exp.py`: compare Genetic Algorithm results (for all the three selection criteria), the null model and the experimental data.
-Compare the RSA histogram of the desired set of GA cycles, the experimental histogram (at a given cycle) and the null models with/without threshold.
-Data are averaged over all the independent runs performed.
+These are much different from the previous versions

+- `analysis.py`: main script.
+The code processes all the simulations and analyses them, computing:
+# 0) the mean histogram p(MCO)
+# 1) the associated Shannon Entropy
+# 2) the number of unique sequences
+# 3) the Shannon Entropy associated to the Relative Species Abundance, where species=sequence
+# 4) the average omega of the population
+# 5) the zip ratio between the original and the zipped file size for the whole list
+# 6) the evolution of most abundant strands at each cycle
+# 7) the fraction of population covered by top-n individuals

+The functions are implemented in `module_functions.py`.

+To execute: `python analysis.py`, after setting all the relevant parameters in `input_params.py`, which stores parameters & global options.

+- `main_plot.py` performs all the plots of the quantities listed above; some are plotted for each single seed, others are only plotted after averaging over parallel simulations.
+The script is also called at the end of  `analysis.py`.
+The associated methods are implemented in `module_plots.py`

+- The `regime` folder contains three scripts (main, input options and functions implementation) to compute and plot the mean trend of the abundance within a population of sequences having a given fitness.
+The groups are divided in small-, medium- and high- fitness.

+The `old` folder contains the script used in the previous versions: `compare_GA_experim.py`, `RSA_alpha.py`, `RSA_histo_evo.py`, `compare_ga_null_exp.py`.`